Bruce Walker (American football)

-Bruce Romell Walker (born July 18, 1972) was an American football defensive tackle who played one season in the National Football League for the New England Patriots.
-He was selected by the Philadelphia Eagles in the second round of the 1994 NFL Draft after playing college football for the UCLA Bruins.
+Bruce Romell Walker (July 18, 1972 – November 6, 2014) was an American professional football player who was a defensive tackle who played one season in the National Football League (NFL) for the New England Patriots.
+He was selected by the Philadelphia Eagles in the second round of the 1994 NFL draft after playing college football for the UCLA Bruins.
 He was released by the Eagles prior to the start of the 1994 season, and was a member of the Patriots in 1994 and 1995.
 He played for the Frankfurt Galaxy of NFL Europe in 1997.

-High school career
+Early life

 Walker was an All American running back and linebacker at Dominguez high school where he earned honors of parade All American, All USA Today and Gatorade circle of champions Player of the year for California and the Pacific region.
 His senior year, he rushed for over 1,500 yards, 15 touchdowns and recorded over 150 tackles and 15 sacks on defense.
 He was also considered the number one high school recruit in the nation in 1990.
-At 6'4 240 he was also the second leg on the school 4x100 relay team and ran a personal best of 21.9 in the 200 meters.
+At 6'4" and 240 pounds, he was also the second leg on the school 4x100 relay team and ran a personal best of 21.9 in the 200 meters.